quicwg/multipath/draft-ietf-quic-multipath.md

 the packets sent over the path and not yet acknowledged MUST be considered lost.

-After a path is abandoned, the Path ID MUST NOT be reused for new paths, as the Path ID is part of the nonce calculation {{multipath-aead}}.
+After a path is abandoned, the Path ID MUST NOT be reused for new paths, as the Path ID is part of the nonce calculation {{nonce}}.

 PATH_ABANDON frames can be sent on any path, not only the path that is intended to be closed.